Skip to main content

 You can create a tunnel to your localhost server using a tool like ngrok.
 For example: https://fa8b-9-27-207-123.ngrok-free.app/webhooks

-You should use production credentials to call webhook management APIs.
-All webhook endpoints can subscribe to production and sandbox events.
+Even though webhooks are managed by production credentials, all webhook endpoints can subscribe to production and sandbox events.

 Send a few test requests to confirm that your endpoint receives events.
 If your endpoint is subscribed to the sandbox.verification.updated event, you can call the Create Verification API with sandbox credentials and sandbox values for testing purposes.